Arms Act

 - NPB Weapons: These include handguns and certain types of rifles, which civilians may possess with the appropriate license.

 - Regulations on Import/Export: The Act enforces strict controls on the import and export of firearms and ammunition.
-Only licensed importers or those with specific permission are allowed to engage in these activities, helping curb the illegal arms trade.
+Only licensed importers or those with specific permission are permitted to engage in these activities, thereby helping to curb the illegal arms trade.

 - United Nations Programme of Action (UNPoA): The UNPoA, adopted in 2001, seeks to combat the illicit trade in small arms and light weapons.
 India supports the UNPoA and has implemented many of its recommendations.
-This includes strict domestic regulations on arms licensing, the marking of firearms to enable tracing, and efforts to curb illicit trafficking in arms through international cooperation.
+This includes strict domestic regulations on arms licensing, the marking of weapons for traceability, and efforts to curb illicit arms trafficking through international cooperation.

-- International Tracing Instrument (ITI): The ITI, adopted in 2005, is a global agreement that enables the tracking of small arms and light weapons through proper marking and record-keeping.
+- International Tracing Instrument (ITI): The ITI, adopted in 2005, is a global agreement that enables the tracking of small and light weapons through proper marking and record-keeping.
 This helps in tracing firearms that have been illegally trafficked or used in criminal activities.
-India has implemented arms marking systems to ensure traceability and comply with international tracing standards.
+India has implemented weapons marking systems to ensure traceability and comply with international standards for tracing.

-- Wassenaar Arrangement: The Wassenaar Arrangement, a multilateral export control regime, focuses on promoting transparency and responsibility in arms transfers.
+- Wassenaar Arrangement: The Wassenaar Arrangement, a multilateral export control regime, focuses on promoting transparency and responsibility in the transfer of arms and dual-use items.
 It includes conventional arms and dual-use goods and technologies.
 India became a member of the Wassenaar Arrangement in 2017.
 As part of its commitments, India has enhanced its control mechanisms for the export of sensitive technologies and arms, ensuring they are not diverted to undesirable end-users or countries under sanctions.

-- United Nations Security Council Resolutions (UNSCRs): The UNSC has adopted various resolutions aimed at preventing the flow of arms to conflict zones and terrorist organizations.
+- United Nations Security Council Resolution (UNSCR): The UNSC has adopted various resolutions aimed at preventing the flow of arms to conflict zones and terrorist organizations.
 Some resolutions focus on arms embargoes, while others mandate stricter controls on the export and transfer of weapons.
-India abides by UNSC resolutions concerning arms embargoes and arms transfers to conflict zones.
+India adheres to United Nations Security Council (UNSC) resolutions regarding arms embargoes and arms transfers to conflict zones.
 Its licensing authorities consider these resolutions when deciding on arms export permits to ensure compliance with international obligations.

 - Bilateral and Multilateral Cooperation

 - Bilateral Agreements: India has entered into bilateral agreements with various countries to curb arms trafficking and improve cross-border security.
-These agreements focus on information-sharing, joint investigations, and capacity building to prevent illegal arms flows.
+These agreements focus on information sharing, joint investigations, and capacity-building to prevent illicit arms flows.

 - World Customs Organization (WCO): India works with the WCO and its Arms and Ammunition Programme to enhance border security and monitor the movement of illegal arms.
 Strengthened customs regulations and international coordination have improved India’s ability to prevent the smuggling of arms across its borders.